JayK0818/javascript-study-notes/Git/readme.md

   git-revert
   Revert some existing commits
-  **git revert** is used to record some new commits to reverse the effect of some earlier commits(ofen only a faulty one.)
+  **git revert** is used to record some new commits to reverse the effect of some earlier commits(often only a faulty one.)

   git-clean
   Remove untracked files from the working tree